Smattr/rumur/README.rst

 Rumur
 =====
-*This project is currently under development.
-You should not expect anything to work.
-More description coming soon...*

 Rumur is an explicit state `model checker`_ based on a previous tool, CMurphi_.
 It takes the same input format, the Murphi modelling language, with some extensions and produces C code implementing a verifier.